ShamsSayied/tube_downloader/README.md

 ## 🌟 Developed By

-This project is developed and maintained by **NaharSoft**.
+This project is developed and maintained by **ShamsSayied**.
 Check out my other applications and website:
 - 🌐 [NaharSoft Official Website](https://naharsoft.com/)
 - 📱 [NaharSoft Apps on Google Play Store](https://play.google.com/store/apps/developer?id=NaharSoft)